 Nasdaq reinforces the on-going significance and importance of design and celebrates those that are rewriting the way design and technology apply to our future.
 Nasdaq supports this spirit of disruption and innovation, as it drives so many forward ideas – from electronic trading to analytics, to the marketplaces and economies of tomorrow.

-The Virginia Tech FutureHAUS, as the sole representative from the United States, recently placed first overall in the International Solar Decathlon Middle East Competition.
+The Virginia Tech FutureHAUS, as the sole representative from the United States, placed first overall in the International Solar Decathlon Middle East Competition.
 In November of 2018, the house and team traveled to Dubai and competed against fourteen top research universities, earning the title of the world's best solar-home.
 The FutureHAUS Dubai was brought to life through a university-wide effort that combined research by over 100 students and faculty.
-Situated on a 2,800 square foot plot with a patio garden, the 900 square foot solar-powered house proposes a new way to live and a new way to build.
-The house is equipped with 67 digital devices, including touch screen control panels, automatic sliding doors, moveable walls that allow flexible space, a 3D-printed sink created in collaboration with Kohler and even a smart mirror that helps users find their clothes.
+Situated on a 2,800 square foot plot with a patio garden, the 900 square foot solar-powered house proposed a new way to live and a new way to build.
+The house is equipped with 67 digital devices, including touch screen control panels, automatic sliding doors, moveable walls that allow flexible space, a 3D-printed sink created in collaboration with Kohler and a smart mirror that helps users find their clothes.

 About Virginia Tech School of Architecture + Design